gantry/docs/pages/01.gantry5/01.basics/04.getting-started/docs.md

 <video controls="1" alt="Administrator" class="shadow border" style="max-width: 100%;"><source src="/gantry-docs/user/pages/01.gantry5/01.basics/04.getting-started/Gantry_Grav_Accessing_the_Administrator.mp4">Your browser does not support the video tag.</video>

 Accessing the Gantry 5 administrator in Grav is easy.
-Simply log in to the Grav Admin and select **Gantry** in the sidebar.
+Simply log in to the Grav Admin and select **Gantry 5** in the sidebar.
 Once here, you can choose the Gantry 5 theme you wish to configure by clicking the **Configure** button.

 [/ui-tab]
 [/ui-tabs]